 I often hear this question from my fellow mothers.
-This question was one of them that got the most interest in the mother group that I am a member of.
-This suggested me that most parents struggle with this and feels that their children don’t show as much respect towards them or others as they would expect from them.
+This question was one of them that got the most interest in the mother group I am a member of.
+This suggested that most parents struggle with this and feel that their children don’t show as much respect towards them or others as they would expect.

-I feel very lucky because before I became a mother, I got many years of experience working with kids.
+I feel fortunate because I had many years of experience working with kids before I became a mother.
 Of course, I wouldn’t say that I don’t have to learn and improve in this field.
-Moreover, raising our own child is different from educate others’ kids.
-But I experienced my own personal transformation towards this issue during these years.
-I had opportunity to practise teaching kids respect before my own kid.
+Moreover, raising our children is different from educating others’ kids.
+But I experienced my personal transformation towards this issue during these years.
+I had the opportunity to practise teaching kids respect before my kid.

-I and my husbands were brought up in such families where respect was forced by parents.
-It was emphasized that we had to respect our parents because they were older than us and they were doing everything for us giving up many things to provide us with the possibility to study.
+My husband and I were raised in families where respect was forced by our parents.
+It was emphasized that we had to respect our parents because they were older than us and were doing everything for us, giving up many things to allow us to study.

-When I was studying to attain my first teaching degree, I remember, it was highlighted during the course that we needed to get the authority over the students.
-Also, it was essential that, already in the first lesson, you had to present that you had a huge power to manage discipline and control them.
-It was said that they had to fear from you a little bit otherwise they wouldn’t respect you.
+When I was studying to attain my first teaching degree, I remember it was highlighted during the course that we needed to get authority over the students.
+Also, it was essential that already in the first lesson, you had to present that you had a lot of power to manage discipline and control them.
+It was said that they had to fear you a little bit.
+Otherwise, they wouldn’t respect you.

-However, I have learnt that respect is something that you must deserve it and children need to be taught to be respectful by showing a model for them.
+However, I have learned that you must deserve respect, and children must be taught to be respectful by showing a model to them.